SHAREHOLDER ALERT Bernstein Liebhard LLP Announces A Securities Fraud Class Action Lawsuit Has Been Filed Against RxSight, Inc. (NASDAQ: RXST)

 - Did you lose money in your investment in RxSight, Inc.?

-If you purchased or acquired RxSight securities, and/or would like to discuss your legal rights and options please visit RxSight, Inc. Shareholder Class Action Lawsuit or contact Investor Relations Manager Peter Allocco at (212) 951-2030 or pallocco@bernlieb.com.
+If you purchased or acquired RxSight securities, and/or would like to discuss your legal rights and options please visit RxSight, Inc. Shareholder Class Action Lawsuit or contact Joseph R. Seidman, Jr. at (877) 779-1414 or seidman@bernlieb.com.

 According to the lawsuit, Defendants, among other things, overstated the demand for RxSight’s products and failed to disclose that the Company was experiencing “adoption challenges” and structural issues resulting in declines in sales.